gaehlerm/SoftwareEngineering/README.md

 // mention that there will be more about interfaces all over the code?

-// move this to functions

-Functions shouldn’t have more than 3 arguments.
-This should be completely sufficient.
-Due to the single responsibility principle they should be short (10 lines) and if you need more than 3 arguments in a 10-line function something is really off.
-Also make sure it’s intuitive which arguments you should use and how they are ordered.
-And as always, you shouldn’t pass Booleans and try to avoid strings.
-Also, inside structured objects.

 Big data structures take more time to build up but at the same time they are used longer.
 Having small data structures around for a long time is a sign for bad code. -> bundle your data into some bigger objects.